trainingwheels/gettrainingwheels-old/README.md

 gettrainingwheels.org
 =====================

-The source for the gettrainingwheels.org website.
+The old source for the gettrainingwheels.org website.
+This is no longer used.
+Please see trainingwheels/trainingwheels.github.io instead.

 Generated using Yeoman.